RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Adding an Application"
 />

-Here are the things that you should take note in adding an application:
+Here are the things that you should take note of in adding an application:

-1. **Application ID** - this will be the unique id of your application in the Network.
+   - **Application ID** - this will be the unique id of your application in the Network.
 Note that the characters should be in lower case, no spaces are allowed.
-2. **Description** - this is a short and concise human readable description of your application.
+   - **Description** - this is a short and concise human-readable description of your application.
-3. **Application EUI** - this will be generated automatically by The Things Network for convenience.
+   - **Application EUI** - this will be generated automatically by The Things Network for convenience.
-4. **Handler Registration** - the handler you want to register this application to.
+   - **Handler Registration** - the handler you want to register this application to.

-After filling in the necessary information, press the "**Add application**".
-If the page is the same as shown in Figure 10, then you have successfully registered your application.
+4. After filling in the necessary information, press the "**Add application**".
+If the page is the same as shown in **Figure 10**, then you have successfully registered your application.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/application-overview.png"